5 Panel Drug Test Plus Expanded Opiates

 - Amphetamines (including methamphetamine, MDMA, MDA, MDEA)

-- Expanded opiates (including heroin, codeine, morphine, hydrocodone, hydromorphone)
+- Expanded opiates (including heroin, codeine, morphine, hydrocodone, hydromorphone, oxycodone, and oxymorphone)

 About the 5 Panel Drug Test